vmware/terraform-provider-nsxt/website/docs/index.html.markdown

 Documenation on the NSX plaform can be found on the [NSX Documenatation page](https://docs.vmware.com/en/VMware-NSX-T/index.html)

 ## NSXT Provider
 In order to use the NSX-T Terraform Provider you must first configure the provider to communicate with the VMmare NSX-T Manager.
 This required the IP address, hostname or FQDN of the NSX Manager along with the username and password of the user to which the provider will authenticate.
+You can also use client certificates for authentication if you prefer that method.

 The provider also supports using both signed and self-signed certificates.
 It is recommended that in production environments you only use certificates signed by a certificate authority.